oddmax/match3-mvc-ecs-example/README.md

 * Holds application state
 * Injectable into Presenters, Commands and Services (in case of adding backend).
 Not injectable to other models.
 * Usually doesn't have injected dependencies
+* Serialiazable for both sending to the backend or to be saved on the device

 ## Views
 * Is Subclass of MonoBehaviour